bigchaindb/org/ROADMAP.md

 #### Priority 1

 - Better node deployment and setup process.
 Analyze and ask users their issues.
 Define an action plan (BEP).
-- Privacy using encryption, using plugins
+- Data privacy features with (optional) support for encryption using a more modular plugins-based approach.
   - node level encryption
   - peer to peer encryption on same node - needs KMS

 #### Priority 2

 - Plugin architecture for transaction validation.
 Refactor the tx code: BEP-9.
 Generalize the codebase.
 Dynamic loading of plugins using validator election.
-- Scale-up and scale-out strategy.
-Define limits - run infra load tests.
+- Defining scale-up and scale-out strategies for nodes in a network expecting larger loads.
+As a first step, running load tests to find infrastructure limit.
 - Propose a new transaction model that:
   - doesn't use crypto-conditions
   - supports the signature scheme used by Ethereum, i.e. secp256k1 keys

 #### Priority 3

-- Key management support
+- Support for key management solution for easier access and better integration.

 #### Priority 4